TrinhLab/ctherm-gem/iCBI/README.md

 - The remaning models are generated from the notebook steps, which are executed in the order indicated by their file name.
 ## Notebooks
 These are executed sequentially to obtain the final model.
-## ID mapping
-Since KBase must use MS ids for metabolites these must be mapped backed into the bigg-based ids used in iSG.
-Thus several mapping tables are included.

-- compund.tsv is a reduced version (less columns) of the modelSEED/KBase compound database.
-Used to map the modelSEED ids to BiGG IDs
-- bigg2ms_{met,rxn}.csv  is a manually extended version of the output of 0_create_id_map.ipynb (bigg2ms_{met,rxn}_raw.csv)

 # Consesus model
 The consensus model, iCBI676.xml, was constructed from iSG676 with the following changes: